-Internationally-recognised designer, educator, and researcher, Professor Chris Knapp, will commence at Bond University in May 2019 as Head of the Abedian School of Architecture.
+Internationally-recognised designer, educator, and researcher, Professor Chris Knapp, commenced at Bond University in May 2019 as Head of the Abedian School of Architecture.

 Professor Knapp is currently the inaugural Chair of Architecture at Western Sydney University.
 In this position he has had responsibility for the development of a new architecture and urban transformation program which included the creation of undergraduate and postgraduate Architecture degrees.